 Line managers and all employees involved in recruiting employees are required to attend training designed to ensure fair and consistent application of all BI WORLDWIDE's people policies.

 Wherever possible, BI WORLDWIDE contracts with established suppliers, many of whom have their own obligation to publish statements in accordance with the Act.
-In these cases, we will monitor these statements.
+In these cases, we monitor these statements.

 For small value and local contracts, there is no formal process.
 However, the organisation is well-connected locally and would expect to become aware of any adverse publicity regarding local suppliers.
 Occasionally, our events team will contract with smaller, local suppliers when operating outside the UK.
 In these cases, recommendations are sought from representation companies, larger in-location partners, known third parties or clients.